maurice-35/movie-data-base/README.md

    year = models.PositiveIntegerField(default=None)
    views_count = models.PositiveIntegerField(default=None)
    worth_a_watch = models.BooleanField(default=True, null=True)

-   # One_to_many relationship - a user can create many movies
+ ### One_to_many relationship - a user can create many movies

       owner = models.ForeignKey(
            "jwt_auth.User",
            related_name="movies",
            on_delete = models.CASCADE
        )

        def __str__(self):
            return f"{self.title} - {self.year}"

-# Implementing relationships
+### Implementing relationships

-For establishing the One to Many relationships, I created in "ONE" / serializers folder a populated.py file where I established the relationship to the "MANY".
-As an example, here is my populated.py file for films:
+For establishing the One to Many relationships, I created in "ONE" / serializers folder a `populated.py` file where I established the relationship to the "MANY".
+As an example, here is my `populated.py` file for films:

 class PopulatedMovieSerializer(MovieSerializer):

-   # Adding an object called serializers
+### Adding an object called serializers

    comments = PopulatedCommentSerializer(many=True)
    owner = UserSerializer()  # shows the owner of this movie

-# Seeding
+### Seeding
 I did the majority of seeding towards the end of the day.
-I followed the same process for all my models and uploaded some information via insomnia and others via the admin portal.
-With a good amount of data, I had  Django create a seeds file automatically from the data that already existed in the table: python manage.py dumpdata app-name --output app-name/seeds.json --indent=2 and then flushed the database and loaded the data from the seeds file back in.
+I followed the same process for all my models and uploaded some information via Insomnia and others via the admin portal.
+With a good amount of data, I had Django create a seeds file automatically from the data that already existed in the table: `python manage.py dumpdata app-name --output app-name/seeds.json --indent=2` and then flushed the database and loaded the data from the seeds file back in.
 Below is an example of seeding data from TablePlus:

 ![admin2](https://user-images.githubusercontent.com/84001897/128669749-da5de6a4-6804-40d6-a673-a563f118c168.png)

-# Front End
+Front End
 After establishing my website structure by writing basic components for my main links, I added the routes in App.js and Nav.js, and imported Bulma to do a basic styling as I go.
 My plan was to return and continue styling once my main components are all in place and functioning correctly.
 I went one by one and created components for the home, navbar, the footer, the schedule (to host the main part of my app) and the movies.
 I then proceeded with shaping each page and implementing the request functionality into my components as required.

-I then followed these steps
+I then followed these steps:

-Creating a format scaffolding in each component using JSX and Bulma classes Writing the requests one at a time (getting data through async functions with try / catch blocks in place, and setting into State)
+- Creating a format scaffolding in each component using JSX and Bulma classes.
+- Writing the requests one at a time (getting data through async functions with try / catch blocks in place, and setting into State).
-Testing everything as I went along:
-First in Insomnia to make sure the request to my back end was working accurately and check the format the data is sent in Then in my console through logging the data at each step And last ensuring it shows on the page itself
+- Testing everything as I went along: First in Insomnia to make sure the request to my back end was working accurately and check the format the data is sent in.
+Then in my console through logging the data at each step.
-I then refactored my code to break it into smaller components that I imported in the main one (or reuse if required) I later added error handling (through using State) and updated the try / catch block to set the errors.
+- And lastly ensuring it shows on the page itself I then refactored my code to break it into smaller components that I imported in the main one (or reuse if required).

-For the components which required redirecting, I used History from react-router-dom to push a new url into the history array, and Location to refresh the page.
+I later added error handling (through using State) and updated the `try / catch block` to set the errors.
+For the components which required redirecting, I used `History` from `react-router-dom`` to push a new url into the history array, and Location` to refresh the page.
 As an example of how I structured the components, the movies folder was composed of:

-MovieIndex.js - Showing all movies
+- `MovieIndex.js` - Showing all movies.
-MovieCard.js - Used in the MovieIndex component, this is a subcomponent containing the format of a movie card MovieShow.js - Showing one particular movie (found through its id) AddMovie.js - The page a user is directed when wanting to create a movie MovieForm.js - The form used to create a new movie (I later refactored a part of this into a useForm component to make it reusable)
+- `MovieCard.js` - Used in the MovieIndex component, this is a subcomponent containing the format of a movie card.
+- `MovieShow.js` - Showing one particular movie (found through its id).
+- `AddMovie.js` - The page a user is directed to when wanting to create a movie.
+- `MovieForm.js` - The form used to create a new movie (I later refactored a part of this into a useForm component to make it reusable).
-MovieEdit.js - Importing the movie information into a form so the user can modify as required.
+- `MovieEdit.js` - Importing the movie information into a form so the user can modify as required.

-Below are photos with my folder structure
+Below are photos with my folder structure.

 ![front1](https://user-images.githubusercontent.com/84001897/128670042-f52e510e-876f-4b0d-a093-fc22c752e1b0.png)
 ![front2](https://user-images.githubusercontent.com/84001897/128670076-bbd5acf4-8ab7-43cf-b245-b714f5c8814c.png)
 ![front3](https://user-images.githubusercontent.com/84001897/128670096-845051de-09cd-42af-8e88-904083fa16ec.png)

 # Registering a User

 Followed similar steps as above for Registration until the point where I submitted the new user form, from where I took a different path for Login.
 In my helpers folder from components, I created a new file, auth.js to handle tokens:

          const setTokenToLocalStorage = (token) => {
             window.localStorage.setItem('token', token)